By FLORIDA BAPTIST WITNESS

 “We as the Body of Christ have the opportunity, the calling, andate to care for these precious children,” he said.
 “HB 215 will allow our foster children greater freedom to simply be children.”

 Life has generally gotten safer for Florida children, according to Wilkins.
 But much of the improvement was due to tragedies.

 Additionally, a Florida law that many call the toughest in the nation for reporting child abuse went into effect on Oct.
 1, 2012.
-Known as the “Penn State” law after the Sandusky child abuse scandal, it tightens Florida’s reporting obligation, requiring anyone who suspects that a child has been abused to report it to the hotline.
+Known as the “Penn State” law after the Sandal, it tightens Florida’s reporting obligation, requiring anyone who suspects that a child has been abused to report it to the hotline.
 The law also increased the penalty from a misdemeanor to a felony for failing to report, with financial penalties increasing as well – in the case of universities to upwards of $1 million.

 Wilkins, a member of Bradfordville First Baptist Church in Tallahassee, said the number of children abused in Florida is down almost 15 percent, and the number of children in state custody is down 8 percent.
 As of March 31, Florida had 18,551 foster children.